 In the Gartner report, "How to Reduce Network Equipment Support Costs," Gartner advocates the use of a hybrid maintenance strategy, stating, "organizations with networks of more than 1,000 devices should invest in inventory and contract management tools (if their service providers don't offer them) to help them gain better control and develop good network maintenance strategies."

-Be certain that your TPM provider offers software to help you to manage a hybrid environment consisting of OEM and TPM providers.
+Be certain that your provider offers software to help you to manage a hybrid environment consisting of OEM, TPM, and self-supported assets.
 A single repository for all of this activity will greatly reduce the complexity and overhead of managing a mixed maintenance environment.

 How are Parts Stocked?

 Want to learn more?
-Our second installment of this three-part series will delve deeper into the nuances involved inside a maintenance agreement.
-Click to read more on TPM Maintenance agreements.
+Our second installment of this three-part series will delve deeper into the nuances involved inside your maintenance agreements.